jparker/banditry/README.md

 obj.bitmask = 0b011
 ```

-This gives you a reader method which delegates to `BanditMask#bits`.
+This gives you a reader method which delegates to BanditMask#bits.

 ```ruby
 obj.bits # => [:read, :write]